dnsimple/dnsimple-support/content/articles/renewing-lets-encrypt-ssl-certificate.markdown

     1. Check the certificate [common name](/articles/what-is-common-name) matches the one you want to renew.
     1. Check the certificate details are accurate.
     1. Enable auto-renewal, if you want it to be auto-renewed before expiration.
-    1. By default, the ECDSA signature algorithm is selected for you, but you can select RSA if your particular scenario requires it.
+    1. By default ECDSA is selected for you but you can select RSA as the signature algorithm if your particular scenario requires it.
     1. Submit the order.

 </div>